jlblancoc/suitesparse-metis-for-windows/SuiteSparse/README.txt

     SuiteSparse_test.m          exhaustive test for SuiteSparse in MATLAB

-    UFget       MATLAB interface to the SuiteSparse Matrix Collection (formerly called the UF Sparse Matrix Collection).
+    ssget       MATLAB interface to the SuiteSparse Matrix Collection (formerly called the UF Sparse Matrix Collection).
+                Includes a UFget function for backward compatibility.

     UMFPACK     sparse LU factorization.
 Requires AMD and the BLAS.
                 This is the built-in lu and x=A\b in MATLAB.